wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 isEnabled() checks if the feature is on for the user, and getVariable() fetches typed variation values like strings or booleans.

-> Refer to the VWO FME React SDK documentation on [Feature Flags & Variables](doc:fme-react-flags)
+> Refer to the VWO FE React SDK documentation on [Feature Flags & Variables](doc:fme-react-flags)

 <br />